Flamenco/stackeditpro/Features.md

 ## Folder Overview
-We now display a folder overview, shown when a folder is selected in the navigator. ou can view the folder contents by name or accessed date.
+We now display a folder overview, shown when a folder is selected in the navigator.
+You can view the folder contents by name or accessed date.

 If there are items in the trash folder, and the trash folder is selected, an *Empty Trash Now* button will be enabled.